rayhea/GTAVMACROS/readme.md

 ~~~
 For fingerprint hack
-press "k" for each fingerprint
+press k for each fingerprint

 For keypad hack
-press "k" when dot's are blinking
+press k when dot's are blinking

 For retro fingerprint hack
-press "k" for each fingerprint
+press k for each fingerprint

 For volt lab hack
-press "k" at start
+press k at start

 Note :- for every hack, other keys must be untouched.
 ~~~